AmenZhou/ruby_on_rails_learning/linux_n_mac/vim.md

 1. Upgrade github keychain `printf "protocol=https\nhost=github.com\n" | git credential-osxkeychain erase`
 2. Launch Xcode and let all Xcode components being upgraded
 3. Upgrade MacVim by `brew upgrade macvim`
+4. If you see 'Ignoring ... because its extensions are not built' when you open the vim, then run this `gem pristine --all`